Gay-for-pay: Go-go dancers

 Go-go dancing originated in the 1960s.
 It was eventually appropriated by burlesque and striptease establishments, which became known as "go-go bars".
 Many gay clubs had male go-go dancers, called go-go boys during the period 1965–1968.
 After that, few gay clubs had go-go dancers until a resurgence in the late 1980s, when go-go dancing again became fashionable, and has remained so ever since.

 "Go-go dancers" who perform at night clubs, special parties, circuit parties or rave dances wearing colorful bright costumes (which may include battery operated lights, fire sticks, or a snake) can also be called performance art dancers or box dancers.
 Large circuit parties and gay clubs often have very attractive go-go boys of all sexualities who will allow patrons to touch and rub them but only for tips.
-This is typical in Thai venues, such as in Sunee Plaza, Pattaya.
 Some criticize the practice of employing straight dancers to perform erotically for gay audiences when gay performers are available.